coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

 + **Lesson 1:  Background and Theory**
   > Discuss some of the concepts behind computer science and programming.
   Familiarize the class with software and hardware terms.
     + What are programs and programming languages?
+    + How big and complicated do programs get?
     + How does a computer use a program?
     + What language does a computer speak?
     + What are the main parts of a computer?